-- III.A.3 The Permittee shall not store, treat, or dispose in the amount that is going to exceed the maximum allowable storage, disposal, and treatment capacity listed in Table III.1 as this is a closed unite.
-This is a facility wide requirement and includes all units. - III.A.4 The hazardous wastes which may be disposed of at this facility are listed below in Table III.2, and are from wood preservation processes.
-Each of these hazardous wastes shall be disposed of as specified within this Permit.
-If at any point in time, the Permittee discovered that the facility is not properly equipped to manage any of the permitted EPA waste code(s), the Division shall be notified immediately.
+- III.A.3 The Permittee shall not store or treat in amounts that exceed the maximum allowable storage and treatment capacity listed in Table III.1. - III.A.4 The hazardous wastes which may be stored and/or treated at this facility are listed in Attachment A of this Permit and are only from university operations described in Permit Condition III.A.1.
+Each of these hazardous wastes shall be stored and/or treated as specified within this Permit.
+If, at any point in time, the Permittee discovers that the facility is not properly equipped to manage any of the permitted EPA waste code(s), the Division shall be notified immediately.